census-instrumentation/opencensus-website/content/quickstart/java/tracing.md

 {{</highlight>}}
 {{</tabs>}}

-Now add the import statements to your `Repl.java`:
+We will now be importing modules into `Repl.java`.
+Append the following snippet after the existing import statements:

 {{<tabs Snippet All>}}
 {{<highlight java>}}